 Instructions

-• Remove the pits from the dates, then add the pitted dates to a bowl.
+- Remove the pits from 1 cup dates, then add the pitted dates to a bowl.

-• Add the boiling water to the bowl with the pitted dates.
+- Add 1/2 cup boiling water to the bowl with the pitted dates.

-• While the dates are soaking, add the whole wheat flour and baking powder to a large mixing bowl, then mix well.
+- While the dates are soaking, add 1 cup whole wheat flour and 1 teaspoon baking powder to a large mixing bowl, then mix well.

-• Add the dates and soaking liquid to a food processor or high powered blender, along with the peanut butter, vanilla extract, and salt.
+- Add the dates and soaking liquid to a food processor or high powered blender, along with 3/4 cup smooth peanut butter with no added sugar, 1 teaspoon pure vanilla extract, and 1/4 teaspoon salt.

 Notes

-• Store these peanut butter date cookies in an airtight container in the fridge for up to three days or freeze them for up to six months.
+- Store in an airtight container in the fridge for up to three days or freeze them for up to three months.

 Nutrition